You are here

-Location: On the southern coast of Ibiza, close to the airport (see the planes coming in over the sea) and 10 minutes drive from Playa d'en Bossa
+Location: On the southern coast of Ibiza, close to the airport (see the planes coming in over the sea) and 10 minutes drive from the popular resort Playa d'en Bossa

 Facilities: Lifeguards, non-smoking beach (please respect this!), beach boutique, restaurant with toilets, shower (payment with one-euro coins) and massage